Rutio-se/tsdb/README.md

         const secondTime = new Date(firstTime.getTime()+1000);
         await tsdb.insertObject(myId, {a:2}, secondTime);

-        // Read out the object from the database const current = await tsdb.synthesizeObject(myId);
+        // Read out the object from the database in its most futuristic version const current = await tsdb.synthesizeObject(myId);
         console.log("At now", current);